AgentOS

 WUNDERLAND CLI doctor command showing system diagnostics, dependency checks, and configuration validation

-WUNDERLAND CLI skills browser showing all 40 available agent skills with descriptions and activation status
+WUNDERLAND CLI skills browser showing all 83 curated agent skills with descriptions and activation status

 WUNDERLAND setup wizard with guided configuration for LLM provider, personality, channels, and security tier